Solve Problems That Matter

 - Communicate our purpose, theory of change, and the social/environmental value we’ll create?

-- Identify our customers and know if they’ll buy and use our solution?
+- Identify our customers, understand what they really care about, and know if they’ll buy and use our solution?

-- Design and build our solution as an end-to-end experience and test what our customers will pay for it?
+- Design, build, and launch our solution as an end-to-end experience, and test what our customers will pay for it?

 - Build our team to make it happen?